badenhorstp/readme/Rancher.md

 git://172.31.44.79/
 ```
 Your catalog should now be imported into the Apps section of the UI.
 Now simply go back to the Apps tab and click Launch.
 Then search for your app (hello-world) and click on the icon.
 Scroll to the bottom and click Launch.

+# Lab Session Four
+## Step 1 - Install Kubernetes (K3s)
+K3s is simple to get started with - further information can be found at the official website.

+Running the following command to install k3s onto your Rancher Server VM:

+curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=v1.19.5+k3s2 sh -
+ Click to run on developer
+This will take about 30 seconds to complete.
+To verify that it's working, run the following command:

+sudo k3s kubectl get node
+ Click to run on developer
+We now have a fully-functioning Kubernetes cluster that we can install Rancher into! 🎉

+## Step 2 - Install Rancher Server
+We are going to use Helm v3 to install Rancher Server into our cluster:

+sudo snap install helm --classic
+sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config
+sudo chown -R ubuntu:ubuntu ~/.kube
+export KUBECONFIG=~/.kube/config
+ Click to run on developer
+After a successful installation of Helm, let's check to make sure we are ready to install Rancher:

+helm version --short
+ Click to run on developer
+We then need to install some prerequisites for Rancher, cert-manager is required to allow Rancher to generate its self signed certs.
+If you are installing using your own certificates this can be omitted.
+More information is available at Rancher Docs

+helm repo add jetstack https://charts.jetstack.io
+helm repo update
+helm install \
+  cert-manager --namespace cert-manager \
+  --create-namespace \
+  --version v1.4.0 \
+  --set installCRDs=true \
+  jetstack/cert-manager
+ Click to run on developer
+Once the Helm chart has installed, you can monitor the rollout status of both cert-manager and cert-manager-webhook:

+kubectl -n cert-manager rollout status deploy/cert-manager
+ Click to run on developer
+You should eventually receive output similar to:

+Waiting for deployment "cert-manager" rollout to finish: 0 of 1 updated replicas are available...

+deployment "cert-manager" successfully rolled out
+To check the status of the cert-manager-webhook, we can run a similar command:

+kubectl -n cert-manager rollout status deploy/cert-manager-webhook
+ Click to run on developer
+You should eventually receive output similar to:

+Waiting for deployment "cert-manager-webhook" rollout to finish: 0 of 1 updated replicas are available...

+deployment "cert-manager-webhook" successfully rolled out
+Next we will install Rancher:

+Install Rancher

+helm repo add rancher-latest https://releases.rancher.com/server-charts/latest
+helm repo update
+helm install rancher rancher-latest/rancher --namespace cattle-system \
+  --create-namespace \
+  --set hostname=rancher.3.69.238.183.nip.io \
+  --version=2.5.11 \
+  --set replicas=1
+ Click to run on developer
+Before we access Rancher, we need to make sure that cert-manager has signed a certificate in order to make sure our connection to Rancher does not get interrupted.
+The following bash script will check for the certificate we are looking for.

+while true; do
+  curl -kv --insecure https://rancher.3.69.238.183.nip.io 2>&1 | grep -q "200"
+  if [ $? != 0 ]; then
+    echo "Rancher isn't ready yet"
+    sleep 5
+    continue
+  fi
+  break
+done
+echo "Rancher is Ready"
+ Click to run on developer
+This can take a few minutes, when it shows that "Rancher is Ready" you can proceed to the next step.

+## Step 3 - Accessing Rancher
+Access Rancher Server at https://rancher.3.69.238.183.nip.io
+Enter a password for the default admin user when prompted.
+When prompted, the Rancher Server URL should be rancher.3.69.238.183.nip.io, which is the hostname you used to access the server.
+You will see the Rancher UI, with the local cluster in it.
+The local cluster is the cluster where Rancher itself runs, and typically should not be used for deploying your demo workloads.
+However, for the purposes of this lab, we're going to use this cluster to install OPA Gatekeeper and demonstrate basic functionality.

+## Step 4 - Installing Open Policy Agent Gatekeeper
+With Rancher installed, we can set about installing Open Policy Agent Gatekeeper.

+Click on the 'Explorer' button for our local cluster
+Click on 'Apps' in the toolbar at the top
+Select 'OPA Gatekeeper', scroll to the bottom, and click 'Install' to deploy Gatekeeper with the default options
+Wait until rancher-gatekeeper is marked as Deployed
+Once OPA Gatekeeper has been installed to our cluster, we can begin to define policies (ConstraintTemplates) within our cluster, and enable them via Constraints.

+## Step 5 - Deploy privileged container
+First of all, let's see what happens when we deploy a privileged container with the default behaviour and no policy in place preventing such an action.

+In the Rancher UI, click on the dropdown menu in the top left-hand corner and select 'Cluster Explorer'.
+From the menu on the left, click 'Pods' under the 'Workload' section
+Click on the 'Create from YAML' button and paste in the following Pod definition, overwriting the existing example template:
+apiVersion: v1
+kind: Pod
+metadata:
+  name: nginx-test
+  namespace: default
+  labels:
+    app: nginx-privileged
+spec:
+  hostPID: true
+  containers:
+  - name: nginx
+    image: nginx
+    securityContext:
+      privileged: true
+Click on 'Create'.
+After a few seconds, you'll see that the Pod with a privileged container has been created successfully.

+## Step 6 - Installing and enabling an example Policy
+With the Rancher OPA Gatekeeper App installed to our cluster, we can install OPA policies and then have them applied and enforced.

+In this step, we're going to define a policy that denies the creation of privileged containers.
+The policy will tell OPA Gatekeeper to examine the spec for for any Pod and look for a securityContext section along with the privileged flag.
+If that's set to true, then Gatekeeper will return an error back to the client via the Kubernetes API Server.

+Let's create the ConstraintTemplate object for this policy:

+kubectl apply -f - << EOF
+apiVersion: templates.gatekeeper.sh/v1beta1
+kind: ConstraintTemplate
+metadata:
+  name: k8spspprivilegedcontainer
+  annotations:
+    description: Controls running of privileged containers.
+spec:
+  crd:
+    spec:
+      names:
+        kind: K8sPSPPrivilegedContainer
+  targets:
+    - target: admission.k8s.gatekeeper.sh
+      rego: |
+        package k8spspprivileged

+        violation[{"msg": msg, "details": {}}] {
+            c := input_containers[_]
+            c.securityContext.privileged
+            msg := sprintf("Privileged container is not allowed: %v, securityContext: %v", [c.name, c.securityContext])
+        }

+        input_containers[c] {
+            c := input.review.object.spec.containers[_]
+        }

+        input_containers[c] {
+            c := input.review.object.spec.initContainers[_]
+        }
+EOF
+ Click to run on developer
+Then we enable its enforcement for resources created under the Pod API Group:

+kubectl apply -f - << EOF
+apiVersion: constraints.gatekeeper.sh/v1beta1
+kind: K8sPSPPrivilegedContainer
+metadata:
+  name: psp-privileged-container
+spec:
+  match:
+    kinds:
+      - apiGroups: [""]
+        kinds: ["Pod"]
+EOF
+ Click to run on developer
+With the both these resources defined, we should now be able to test OPA Gatekeeper to make sure it's enforcing our policy.

+## Step 7 - Test OPA Gatekeeper
+With our ConstraintTemplate defined and a Constraint in place targeting the Pod API Group, we can test what happens when a user attempts to create a privileged Pod.

+Back in the Rancher UI, click on the dropdown menu in the top left-hand corner and select 'Cluster Explorer'.
+From the menu on the left, click 'Pods' under the 'Workload' section
+Click on the 'Create from YAML' button and paste in the following Pod definition, overwriting the existing example template:
+apiVersion: v1
+kind: Pod
+metadata:
+  name: nginx
+  namespace: default
+  labels:
+    app: nginx-privileged
+spec:
+  hostPID: true
+  containers:
+  - name: nginx
+    image: nginx
+    securityContext:
+      privileged: true
+Click on 'Create'.
+You should see a red error box appear stating the specific reason as defined in our ConstraintTemplate.
+If so, congratulations!
+You've successfully installed OPA Gatekeeper to a Kubernetes cluster, created a custom policy, and ensured its enforcement.

+Feel free to explore the 'OPA Gatekeeper' workspace via the Rancher UI.
+You'll notice that there are two additional templates installed by default - k8sallowedrepos and k8srequiredlabels.
+Take a look at these to understand the policy restrictions they'd potentially impose.

+## Step 8 - Second policy example
+In this step, we're going to define a policy that ensures that namespaces have the required label.
+The policy will tell OPA Gatekeeper to examine the metadata for any Pod and look for a manager label.
+The setting for the label can be anything, it the policy just checks for the existence of the label.

+Let's create the ConstraintTemplate object for this policy:

+kubectl apply -f - << EOF
+apiVersion: templates.gatekeeper.sh/v1beta1
+kind: ConstraintTemplate
+metadata:
+  name: checklabeltemplate
+spec:
+  crd:
+    spec:
+      names:
+        kind: CheckLabelTemplate
+  targets:
+    - target: admission.k8s.gatekeeper.sh
+      rego: |
+        package checklabels
+        violation[{"msg": msg}] {
+          labels := { label | input.review.object.metadata.labels[label] }
+          required := { label | label := "manager"}
+          missing := required - labels
+          count(missing) > 0
+          msg := sprintf("Missing \"manager\" label, labels provided: %v", [labels])
+        }
+EOF
+ Click to run on developer
+Then we enable its enforcement for resources by creating a constraint:

+kubectl apply -f - << EOF
+apiVersion: constraints.gatekeeper.sh/v1beta1
+kind: CheckLabelTemplate
+metadata:
+  name: check-for-label
+spec:
+  match:
+    kinds:
+      - apiGroups: [""]
+        kinds: ["Namespace", Pod"]
+EOF
+ Click to run on developer
+With the both these resources defined, we should now be able to test OPA Gatekeeper to make sure it's enforcing our policy.

+Now let's create a resource of kind Namespace without the "manager" label to test our constraint:

+In the Rancher UI, click on the dropdown menu in the top left-hand corner and select 'Cluster Explorer'.
+From the menu on the left, click 'Pods' under the 'Workload' section.
+Click on the 'Create from YAML' button and paste in the following Pod definition, overwriting the existing example template:
+apiVersion: v1
+kind: Namespace
+metadata:
+ labels:
+     owner: "true"
+ name: test
+Click on 'Create'.
+After creating the Pod, you should have received an error about not finding the "manager" label.